Knowledge Base

 GDK Duster

 I will start with a brief introduction to the mechanics of Duster.
-After that I will give some examples of the different actions the tool can perform.
+After that, I will give some examples of the different actions the tool can perform.

 Pre-compilation

-1. Convert all form files (.dfm files) to text files
+1. Convert all form files (.dfm files) to text files.

 Compilation

-Then we use the tool to compile the project and fix errors.
+Next, we use the tool to compile the project and fix errors.

-• Add a unit to the uses
+• Add a unit to uses

 • Remove or rename units

-• Modify the code using Regular Expressions
+• Modify code using regular expressions

 • Add a prefix to an identifier or variable